 All members of the school have a responsibility to recognise bullying when it occurs and take appropriate action in accordance with the school policy.
 The aims of this policy are

-- to demonstrate that the ES takes bullying seriously and it will not be allowed in school. - to take measures to prevent all forms of bullying in the School; - to support everyone to identify and protect those who might be bullied; - to help and teach the students to protect themselves from bullying.
+- ♦ to demonstrate that the ES takes bullying seriously and it will not be allowed in school. - to take measures to prevent all forms of bullying in the School; - to support everyone to identify and protect those who might be bullied; - ★ to help and teach the students to protect themselves from bullying. - to determine steps and procedures following the incident.

-Definition of Harassment/Bullying
+Definition of Bullying